On teaching mathematics to gifted students: some enrichment ideas and educational activities: Fractals.

 \section{Fractals.}

-Benoit Mandelbrot coined the term Fractals in 1975 and introduced a class of mathematical objects, which are not only beautiful but also represent nature.
+Benoit Mandelbrot coined the term Fractals in 1975 and introduced a class of mathematical objects, that are beautiful and also appear in nature.
 Indeed, fractals are connected to a wide variety of natural objects such as the shapes of clouds, coastlines, ripples in oceans and even flowers and trees.
 Of course, fractals produce stunning visual images and are used in producing realistic special effects in movies and video games.
 Fractals are defined by iteration of simple mathematical equations and it is indeed amazing that such simple mathematical relations produce complex fractal images.
-For instance, consider the iteration of the equation $ f(z) = z^2 + c $, starting from $ z=0 $ one can obtain the sequence $ z_0,z_1,z_2,\cdots $ with $ z_0 = f(0) =c $, $ z_1= f(z_0) = f(c) = c^2 +c $, $ z_2 = f(z_1) = (c^2 +c)^2 +c $ and so on.
-The Mandelbrot set consists of all of those complex numbers $ c $ for which the elements of the sequence $ z_0,z_1,z_2,\cdots $ remain bounded in absolute value.
+For instance, consider the iteration of the equation $ f(z) = z^2 + c $, starting from $ z=0 $ one can obtain the sequence $ z_0,\,z_1, \, z_2,\ldots $ with $ z_0 = f(0) =c $, $ z_1= f(z_0) = f(c) = c^2 +c $, $ z_2 = f(z_1) = (c^2 +c)^2 +c $ and so on.
+The Mandelbrot set consists of all of those complex numbers $ c $ for which the elements of the sequence $ z_0,\, z_1, \, z_2,\ldots $ remain bounded in absolute value.
 Fig.~$ \ref{fig:Mandelbrot}$ shows the picture of the Mandelbrot set.

 When Pragya first encountered fractals, she was fascinated by their beauty.
-First she learned how to draw Koch snowflakes (see Fig.~$ \ref{fig:Koch_snowflake} $) by hand.
+First, she learned how to draw Koch snowflakes (see Fig.~$ \ref{fig:Koch_snowflake} $) by hand.
 Then, as she was already familiar with the concept of recursion and the knew how to program in python using its library `turtle', it was a good opportunity for her to use her programming skills to draw some beautiful pictures of fractals (see Sect.~$ \ref{Sect:Scratch} $).

 \pgfdeclarelindenmayersystem{Koch curve}{ \rule{F -> F-F++F-F}} \pgfdeclarelindenmayersystem{Sierpinski triangle}{ \rule{F -> G-F-G} \rule{G -> F+G+F}} \pgfdeclarelindenmayersystem{Fractal plant}{ \rule{X -> F-[[X]+X]+F[+FX]-X} \rule{F -> FF}} \pgfdeclarelindenmayersystem{Hilbert curve}{ \rule{L -> +RF-LFL-FR+} \rule{R -> -LF+RFR+FL-}}